alshedivat/al-folio/_pages/about.md

 Check out my [projects](projects) (along with post-mortems) and [interests](more)!

 **What do I care about, broadly?**
 * Mathematical problems motivated by tangible, real-world questions.
-These days, t
 * Increasing accessibility to and in higher mathematics and creating communities where ideas cross pollinate and people pull each other up[^1].

 [^1]: This is part of why I co-founded and co-organize [Monsoon Math Camp](https://www.monsoonmath.org) - an online math camp for promising high school students introducing them to advanced undergraduate and graduate-level math.
 You should check it out!
 I have also been involved in building and expanding other mathematical communities, like platforms for the PolyMath REU, DRP programs and the undergraduate math organization at IISc, etc.